needle-mirror/com.unity.netcode/Documentation~/project-settings.md

 | **Excluded Baking System Assemblies** | Add assembly definition assets to exclude from the baking system.
 You can set this for both client and server setups. |
 | **Additional Scripting Defines**      | Add additional [scripting defines](https://docs.unity3d.com/Manual/CustomScriptingSymbols.html) to exclude specific client or server code from compilation. |

+## `NetCodeConfig` ScriptableObject

+Netcode for Entities has a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) called `NetCodeConfig` that allows you to change `ClientServerTickRate`, `ClientTickRate`, `GhostSendSystemData`, and `NetworkConfigParameter` (from Unity Transport) parameters without writing any C#.
+It also has a dedicated 'Netcode for Entities' Project Settings page under **Edit** > **Project Settings** > **Multiplayer**.
+Refer to the [`NetCodeConfig` API documentation](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetCodeConfig.html) for more information on each property.

+You can also refer to the API documentation for [`ClientServerTickRate`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.ClientServerTickRate.html), [`ClientTickRate`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.ClientTickRate.html), [GhostSendSystemData](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostSendSystemData.html), and [`NetworkConfigParameter`](https://docs.unity3d.com/Packages/com.unity.transport@latest/index.html?subfolder=/api/Unity.Networking.Transport.NetworkConfigParameter.html).

+### Using  `NetCodeConfig`

+1. Create a `NetCodeConfig` ScriptableObject via either Unity's **Create** menu, the **Multiplayer** menu, or the **Project Settings** helper button.
+Default values are the recommended defaults.
+2. Open the **Multiplayer Project Settings** window, and set your ScriptableObject as the global one.
+    * **Warning**: This action may cause runtime errors in your project, as this config will clobber any user-code which adds, removes, or modifies these singleton components directly.
+3. Modify any settings you'd like to.
+Most fields support live-tweaking, and those that don't are disabled during Play mode.

 ## Additional resources

 * [Entities Project Settings reference](https://docs.unity3d.com/Packages/com.unity.entities@latest/index.html?subfolder=/manual/editor-project-settings.html)

-## NetCode Config ScriptableObject
-We added a ScriptableObject asset, removing the need to write C# to tweak `ClientServerTickRate`, `ClientTickRate`, and `GhostSendSystemData` parameters.
-We also added a dedicated 'Netcode for Entities' Project Settings page.
-Find it via **Edit** &gt; **Project Settings** &gt; **Netcode for Entities**.

-> [!NOTE]
-> We will soon be consolidating netcode settings under this label.

-### Using the Config

-1. Create a NetCodeConfig ScriptableObject via either Unity's Create menu, our Multiplayer menu, or the Project Settings helper button.
-Default values are our recommended defaults.
-2. Open the Netcode for Entities Project Settings window, and set your ScriptableObject as the global one.<br>**Warning**: This action may cause runtime errors in your project, as this config will clobber any user-code which adds, removes, or modifies these singleton components directly.
-3. Modify any settings you'd like to.
-Most fields support live-tweaking, and those that don't are disabled during play-mode.